 The report provides an introduction to assurance cases.
 Although this material should be accessible to all those with an interest in these topics, the examples focus on software for airborne systems, traditionally assured using the DO-178C guidelines and its predecessors.
 The report considers the criteria, methods, and tools that may be used to evaluate whether an assurance case provides sufficient confidence that a particular system or service is fit for its intended use.

-Security-Informed Safety: If It’s Not Secure, It’s Not Safe by R Bloomfield, K Netkachova, R Stroud
+Security-Informed Safety: If It’s Not Secure, It’s Not Safe by Robin.
+E. Bloomfield, Kate Netkachova, Robert J. Stroud

-Building Blocks for Assurance Cases by Bloomfield, R. E. and Netkachova, K.
+Building Blocks for Assurance Cases by Robin.
+E. Bloomfield and Kate Netkachova

-Using an Assurance Case Framework to Develop Security Strategy and Policies by Bloomfield, R. E., Bishop, P. G., Butler, E. & Netkachova, K.
+Using an Assurance Case Framework to Develop Security Strategy and Policies by Robin.
+E. Bloomfield, Peter.
+G. Bishop, Eoin Butler, Kate Netkachova

 A systematic approach for developing software safety arguments by Richard Hawkins and Tim Kelly